pedrazamiguez/star-wars-webapp/README.md

 The application provides the following features:

 - **Landing page**: A simple landing page with a welcome message and top navigation to the main features of the application.

 ![Landing page screenshot](assets/images/welcome_page.png)

 - **List characters**: Displays a paginated list of characters from the Star Wars universe.
 You can search for characters by name and navigate through pages.
+Also, sorting by name or created date in both ascending and descending order is supported.

 ![Characters list screenshot](assets/images/list_characters.png)

 - **List starships**: Displays a paginated list of starships from the Star Wars universe.
 You can search for starships by name and navigate through pages.
+Also, sorting by name or created date in both ascending and descending order is supported.

 ![Starships list screenshot](assets/images/list_starships.png)